n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/MongoDB/README.md

 ## Example Usage

 This workflow allows you to insert a document into a MongoDB collection.
 You can also find the [workflow](https://n8n.io/workflows/503) on the website.
-This example usage workflow would use the following two nodes.
+This example usage workflow would use the following three nodes.
 - [Start](../../core-nodes/Start/README.md)
+- Set<!-- (../../core-nodes/Set/README.md) -->
 - [MongoDB]()

 The final workflow should look like the following image.